Want to take quizzes and track your credits?

 Automatic CME credit transfer to specialty boards (ABIM, ABP, ABOHNS, ABPath): After you successfully complete and claim AMA PRA Category 1 Credit™ for a JAMA Network Continuing Medical Education CME activity on JN Learning™ or JN Listen™, or an eligible AMA activity, the associated CME activity information will be automatically transferred to the ACCME Program and Activity Reporting System (PARS) which will in turn send them to the respective board(s), ABIM, ABP and/or ABOHNS.
 This is part of the ABIM MOC Assessment Recognition Program, the ABP Lifelong Learning and Self-assessment CME Provider Program, the American Board of Otolaryngology – Head and Neck Surgery's Continuing Certification Program and the American Board of Pathology Continuing Certification Program, whereby ABIM, ABP, ABOHNS, and ABPath recognize accredited CME activities which have met their requirements for MOC points.

-Automatic CME credit transfer to state boards (Maryland, California, Oregon, Tennessee, North Carolina, or Maine): A process similar to the one described above applies to all CME credits successfully earned from any JAMA Network and AMA activity available on the AMA Ed Hub.
-All completed CME information is automatically transmitted to the Maryland Board of Physicians, the Medical Board of California, the Oregon Medical Board, the Tennessee Board of Medical Examiners, the North Carolina Medical Board, the Maine Board of Licensure in Medicine and/or the Maine Board of Osteopathic Licensure via ACCME's Program and Activity Reporting System (PARS).
+Automatic CME credit transfer to state boards (Maryland, California, Oregon, Tennessee, North Carolina, North Dakota, or Maine): A process similar to the one described above applies to all CME credits successfully earned from any JAMA Network and AMA activity available on the AMA Ed Hub.
+All completed CME information is automatically transmitted to the Maryland Board of Physicians, the Medical Board of California, the Oregon Medical Board, the Tennessee Board of Medical Examiners, the North Carolina Medical Board, the North Dakota Board of Medicine, the Maine Board of Licensure in Medicine and/or the Maine Board of Osteopathic Licensure via ACCME's Program and Activity Reporting System (PARS).

 Ability to opt out: If your board ID number is listed under our reporting preferences section, you do not need to do anything to enable these transfers.
 You can always opt out by clicking on the link below and updating your preferences.